Terra-Protocol/terra/WHITEPAPER.md

 - A Governance Council may verify extraordinary inheritance cases.

 ---
 ### 7.4 Terra Distribution Model

-- 20% — Founder Allocation
+- 20% — Founder Allocation (sole initial holder of all active Terra)
-- 20% — Worker Terra Pool (vesting over time via GOVT reputation)
-- 55% — Treasury (ecosystem and public goods)
+- 55% — Treasury (ecosystem & public goods)
+- 20% — Worker Terra Pool (only earned over time; no initial team allocation)
 - 5% — Partnerships & Ecosystem Expansion

+**Note:**
+No initial team member receives Terra.
+The initial team participates in governance exclusively through **delegated Terra voting power** from the Founder.

 The Worker Terra Pool is non-inflationary and released slowly to contributors.
 ## 7.6 Consensus Delegation Council (CDC)